tuddman/clj-wamp/README.md

 ## Documentation

-To see codox generated docs for more information on the API and callback signatures.
+To see [codox](https://github.com/weavejester/codox) generated docs & for more information on the API and callback signatures.

 Assuming you have `codox` installed as a plugin in your `~/.lein/profiles.clj` :